andrewvc/em-zeromq/README.md

 Low level event machine support for ZeroMQ

+FOR NOW BUILD EVENTMACHINE FROM HEAD OR YOU WILL FIND A PAINFUL BUG

 ## Description: ##

 This seems to work fine, no memory leaks, and it runs fast.